apache/incubator-datalab/README.md

     my-tool
     ├───scripts
-    ├───description.json
-    ├───Dockerfile
     └───fabfile.py

--   Dockerfile – used for building template Docker image and describes which files, scripts, templates are required and will be copied to template Docker image.
--   fabfile.py – the main script, which contains main functions for this template such as run, stop, terminate, etc.
+fabfile.py – the main script, which contains main functions for this template such as run, stop, terminate, etc.

 Here is example of *run*() function for Jupyter Notebook node: